29 Must-Do’s in Beautiful Sedona, Arizona

 7. Take a leisurely cruise along Oak Creek Canyon*

-Oak Creek Canyon Drive is a picturesque 14 mile stretch of land located in between Flagstaff and Sedona.
+Oak Creek Canyon Drive is a very scenic 14 mile stretch of land located in between Flagstaff and Sedona.
 It’s so gorgeous in fact that it is second only to the Grand Canyon in terms of tourist traffic.
 Along the way, you will get to witness the scenery change from green ponderosa pine forests near Flagstaff to towering red rock formations near the Sedona.
-In between, leafy deciduous trees and peaceful flowing views of the creek provide a serene backdrop unlike any other in Arizona – you will almost forget you are in the desert.
-The dramatic scenery changes arise from the fact that the elevation starts near 7000 ft in Flagstaff and drops to nearly 4000 once you arrive in Sedona.
+In between, leafy deciduous trees and peaceful flowing views of the creek provide a serene backdrop unlike any other in Arizona – at times, I felt transported out of the desert.
+This dramatic change of scenery is a result of the altitude increasing from 4000 to 7000 feet.

 8. Try some homemade Prickly Pear ice cream

-Uptown, the touristy downtown area, is loaded with all sorts of indulgences including comfort style restaurants, fudge shops, ice cream shops, frozen yogurt, etc. The best stop in this area is the Black Cow Cafe, a small local shop which features homemade ice cream, apple pie, baked goods, and specialty coffee drinks.
+Uptown, the touristy downtown section of the city, is loaded with all sorts of indulgences including comfort style restaurants, fudge shops, ice cream shops, frozen yogurt, etc. My favorite stop for sweets is the Black Cow Cafe, a small local shop which features homemade ice cream, apple pie, baked goods, and specialty coffee drinks.

-Although there are about a dozen flavors available, you should try the Prickly Pear, a southwestern specialty that is simply divine.
+Although there are about a dozen flavors available, I recommend the Prickly Pear, a southwestern specialty that is simply divine.
 Be sure to get it in a homemade waffle cone for the true ice cream experience!
-What a treat on a hot 100 degree Sedona summer afternoon, even more so after a hike that knocks your socks off!
+What a treat on a hot 100 degree summer afternoon, even more so after a hike that knocks your socks off!
 They make all their desserts in house, so at least you can feel a little less guilty that you are indulging in a “healthier” treat!
+I don’t have the biggest sweet tooth but I don’t mind a great scoop of ice cream when temps soar above 90!

 9. Hike to the summit of Doe Mountain*